GÄRSTHORN

 Author´s Tip / Recommendation of the author

 The "Gämscherlibiel" is an ideal resting place.
-It's worth stopping here for refreshments so that you can master the steep ascent to the summit.
+It is worth taking a break here to gain strength for the steep ascent to the summit.

 Safety guidelines

-Despite the "untrackable" marking of the hiking trails, we recommend that you always have a corresponding hiking map with you for safety reasons, so that you can quickly find a safe area in the event of a thunderstorm or an emergency, for example.
+Despite the "unmissable" marking of the hiking trails, we recommend always carrying a suitable hiking map for safety, so that in case of a thunderstorm or emergency you can quickly find a safe area.

-Particularly in autumn, you should also be aware that leaves lying on the ground can hide uneven surfaces, roots, stones or holes in the path.
-After storms, trees can still topple over or branches can fall.
-Especially in adverse weather conditions, muddy and slippery passages can occur on near-natural paths.
-You must be prepared for this type of path impairment when you go on a hike.
+Especially in autumn, be aware that fallen leaves on the ground can conceal uneven surfaces, roots, stones, or holes in the path.
+After storms, trees can still fall or branches fall down subsequently.
+In poor weather conditions, natural paths can have muddy and slippery sections.
+You must expect such path impairments when hiking.

-Not all rocks or precipices are secured with ropes or handrails.
+Not all rocks or cliffs are secured with ropes or railings.
 Surefootedness is sometimes required.
-If you are of the opinion that certain sections of the trail are not suitable for you, you should avoid them.
+If you think certain sections of the path are not passable for you, you should avoid them.

 Nearby